Introduction

 3. Specify roles

-After process and systems, it's time to define the roles that are clearly defined, easy to comprehend, align with the company goals and culture, and have a clear distinction.
+After process and systems, it's time to define the roles to be easy to comprehend, align with the company goals and culture, and clearly distinguish them.
 While defining the roles, emphasize more on the roles and not the people who are performing the roles.

 4. Align skills with structure